NOTE TO U.K. AUTHORS

 Aims and Scope

-Papers can be submitted electronically; see here for details.
+Papers can be submitted electronically.
+See here for further details.

 from Oxford University Press.